pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

         unity is in some way mental).
         -   Several things collected together as one thing.

-    3. An aggreagate is real only if its constituents are true unities (substances).
+    3. An aggregate is real only if its constituents are true unities (substances).
-    4. So if an aggreagate is composed of aggregates, which are composed of aggregates endlessly - the decomposition set contains nothing but aggregates, and it is unreal.
+    4. So if an aggregate is composed of aggregates, which are composed of aggregates endlessly - the decomposition set contains nothing but aggregates, and it is unreal.
     5. So a C-body is unreal.